jundalisay/superb/content/en/social/economics/solutions/swap-donations.md

 **What use then is a cash donation at the affected site when there are no supplies to be bought in that society?**

-Thus, donations in kind are the first and most basic solution to extreme crises.
+Thus, one-way donations in kind are the first and most basic solution to extreme crises.

 <br>

 ### 2. Swap Donations

 After a society restores its basic functions through donations-in-kind, the people still might not have enough capital to start their livelihoods or even gain employment.

 For example, going to the office requires one to be in office clothes and have had breakfast, a bath, and means to get to the office.
 In this sense, the clothes act as an employee's direct capital and his water supply and transportation are his indirect capital that allows him to get regular wages.

 We cannot expect our office clothes nor our home water lines to be donated.
 Instead we can get them from swap donations.